The world’s first photograph can be seen in Austin, Texas

 ~ Keith

-Sources: All images courtesy of the Harry Ransom Center
+Sources: Unless otherwise credited, all images are provided courtesy of the Harry Ransom Center